SLAPaper/a1111-sd-webui-tome/README.md

  limitations under the License.
 -->

-# ToMe extension for Stable Diffusion A1111 WebUI
+# ToMe extension for Stable Diffusion A1111 WebUI (No longer needed)

 Use [tomesd](https://github.com/dbolya/tomesd) aka.
 Token Merging to speed up generation